-An overview of the risks of the Fund, in which the risks of the Fund are categorised to 'large, medium and small' is included in the prospectus.
+An overview of the risks of the Fund, categorised to 'large, medium and small' is included in the prospectus.
 The prospectus will be updated when new regulation on risk management is effective.
 The main risks which the Fund encounters are: